tonazaar/ipfsprivclusterforstorage/README.md

 - Node1 - A node on a Raspberry PI
 - Node2 - A node on a local system

-Create the swarm.key and copy to repo directory of all he nodes
+Create the swarm.key and copy to repo directory of all the nodes

 D) Install IPFS cluster components